-He shut his eyes, and Page saw tears slip from under his lids and for a long time he did not speak, and she could not
+He shut his eyes, and Page saw tears slip from under his lids and for a long slip from under his lids and for a long time he did not speak, and she could

 The placid sunshine streamed into the hospital room.
 Lynn dozed with his fingers locked in Page's fingers, his fingers locked in Page's fingers, and a look of infinite peace on his thin face.
 Page sat back in her chair and fell into a daydream.
 The Prendergast diamond, held carelessly in her palm, winked wickedly on the white walls in green and gold and pink.
-The Ked Anna, older than the pyramids, had reached the Winter of its days; but for Page and Lynn life was at the Spring. was at the Spring.
-THE END had been seniors in her junior year.
-She remembered, delightedly, the play Gar had directed-the one in which she had played the lead-and how swell he and Martin Gabel had been after she left school, helping her get a part on Broadway.
+The Ked Anna, older than the pyramids, had reached the Winter of its days; but for Page and Lynn life was at the Spring.